echeon/tap-that-tile/README.md

 ### Background

 Piano Tiles is a game where the player's objective is to tap black tiles while avoiding white tiles.
-The tiles will fly from top of the screen to the bottom of the screen in a straight line.
+The tiles will fall from top of the screen to the bottom of the screen in a straight line.
 When each tile is tapped, the player will hear a piano sound.
 The speed of tiles coming down will increase as the player keeps tapping more black tiles.
 The game ends when the player taps a white tile, or when a black tile disappears to the bottom of the screen.

 ### Functionality & MVP